kazhala/dotbare/README.md

 It is inspired by [forgit](https://github.com/wfxr/forgit), a git wrapper that utilise fzf for interactive expereince. dotbare uses a different implementation approach and focuses on managing and interacting with your dotfiles.

-Core characteristics:
+Pros:

 - No symlink
 - Easy setup/remove
 - Customization
 - Minimal dependency
 - Easy migration
-- Zero learning curve
+- Flat learning curve
 - Manage dotfiles in any directory

 You could find out how git bare repository could be used for managing dotfiles [here](https://www.atlassian.com/git/tutorials/dotfiles).
+Or a [video](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=288s) explanation that helped me to get started.

 ![Demo](https://user-images.githubusercontent.com/43941510/82142379-4a1e7500-987f-11ea-8d35-8588a413efd3.png)